 But, thanks to a collaborative effort, the new law has been passed by the NY legislature and is now signed into law, potentially setting the new gold standard for other states wishing to do the same.
 In thinking about social equity and cannabis law reform in the country overall, it’s also important to note the groundbreaking legislation that is in the Oregon State Legislature currently (House Bill 3112) that speaks to the same issues as MRTA does, but in an already legalized and mature market.
 It’s my hope that legislation such as this will begin to become a more weighted part of the conversation in both individual states and at the federal level.

 So, what’s next?
 Stay tuned for all the news on the implementation and roll out of this new law in New York.
+Get more details on what type of weed is legal in New York, and how this impacts you as a consumer.
 And, perhaps even more exciting, keep an eye on Chuck Schumer and make sure he sticks to his claims on the federal level!